 Just like in the picture on the left, salmon probably would like it best.
 With enough space and clean water.

 But the reality in salmon farming is different.
-No matter whether the salmon are bred in the sea or in a tank on land, there is always a crowd.
+No matter whether the fish are bred, in the sea or in a tank on land, there is always a crowd.
 As you can see in the picture.

 The advantage of this crowd, the salmon are much easier to handle.
-During feeding or when the salmon are caught.
+During feeding or when the fish are caught.
 You don’t need huge plants, everything is compact together.